micronaut-projects/micronaut-project-template/MAINTAINING.md

    [Gradle Use Latest Versions Plugin](https://github.com/patrikerdes/gradle-use-latest-versions-plugin).
 It runs daily during weekdays.

+The consequence of having both approaches in place is that we get multiple dependency upgrade PRs: one created by `micronaut-build` via our automation, and one or many (one per dependency) created by Dependabot.
+When merging those, it is better to prefer the `micronaut-build` ones, if possible, for 2 reasons: a) they attempt to upgrade multiple dependencies in a single PR, which creates less noise in the Git history; b) Once you merge that, Dependabot will react and automatically close its own PRs if the dependecy is up-to-date.

 When an upgrade to a new version arrives, we need to be careful when merging, so that we don't introduce an unnecessary upgrade burden on our users.
 Read the [Module Upgrade Strategy](https://github.com/micronaut-projects/micronaut-core/wiki/Module-Upgrade-Strategy) for more